The World of Hyatt Business Credit Card is here! If you’re like me and have wished for a Hyatt business card, that day has come!

 Business cardholders earn additional Hyatt points for spending on bonus categories.

-You’ll earn unlimited 2 bonus points for every dollar spent on the top three categories where you spent the most each quarter in 2022.
-Beginning January 1, 2023, you’ll earn unlimited 2 points per $1 spent on your top two spending categories.
+You’ll earn unlimited 2 bonus points for every dollar spent on the top three categories where you spent the most each quarter through 2023.
+Beginning January 1, 2024, you’ll earn unlimited 2 points per $1 spent on your top two spending categories.

 Pro-tip: Category spending is tracked automatically.
 You don’t have to register or record your spending.
 Chase’s adaptive accelerator documents your top spend categories so you don’t have to.